Starting Week 2

 Moodle Platform »

 A recent JISC study has revealed that “as 90% of new jobs will require excellent digital skills, improving digital literacy is an essential component of developing employable graduates.”
 These necessary skills include everything from an awareness of different digital media platforms, the ability to manage a professional online identity, and the capacity to effectively utilise online tools for learning.
 Yet these skills are rarely recognised in undergraduate curricula.
-This 5-week certificate has been conceived specifically for the Global Sustainable Development suite of degree courses and aims to rectify that deficit by helping you to think through the capabilities you need to live, learn and work in an increasingly digital society.
+This 10-week certificate has been conceived specifically for the degree courses in Global Sustainable Development and Liberal Arts and aims to rectify that deficit by helping you to think through the capabilities you need to live, learn and work in an increasingly digital society.

 Principal Learning Outcomes